 A number of readers have asked me to come up with a list of the top credit cards to have.
 However I’ve held off on doing this because to be honest, the top cards will vary by person.
 What’s best for one person may not be for another.
 This is why I recommend comparing cards by category (see list on right side of page).

 With that said, I totally understand that not everyone wants to sort through scores of different credit card offers to compare features.
-Since most people have better things to do with their precious time, below is compiled a list of my top credit cards for 2014 cherry picked these from across the various categories.
-To keep the rankings current this review will be regularly updated throughout the year.
+Since most people have better things to do with their precious time, below is compiled a list of my top credit cards for 2015 cherry picked these from across the various categories.

 Category: Cash Back